 - Be at least 18 years old and capable of entering into a legally binding contract (19 in Alabama)

 - Have a valid and verifiable email address and mobile number

 - Have a credit or debit card

-And that’s it!
 Afterpay is not a store credit application.
 You don’t have to sign anything or fill out an application form.
-All you have to do make sure you’ve read the details, signed up online and you’re good to go.
+Simply read the details, sign up online and you’re good to go.